OWASP/owasp-masvs/Document/0x08-V3-Cryptography_Verificiation_Requirements.md

 ## References

-For more information, please see:
+For more information, see also:

 - OWASP Mobile Top 10: M5 - Insufficient Cryptography
 - CWE: https://cwe.mitre.org/data/definitions/310.html